~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

 2105 hours, At 9:05 PM, CPL Hefflinger, 89th MP Group, notified this office that an aircraft was available for Tay Ninh convoy air cover on 20 August 1967 at 0645 hours [6:45 AM].
 CPT Martin L. Mesick, CO, C Company notified.

-One of the young girls was killed, one injured, and one is in custody.
-Both MPs died from head wounds received from heavy .50 caliber and small arms fire.
-They were pronounced dead at the 45th Surgical Hospital in Tay Ninh by CPT Belamy, MD.
+Both MPs died from head wounds received from what was described as heavy .50-caliber and small arms fire.
+CPT Belamy (MD) pronounced them dead at the 45th Surgical Hospital in Tay Ninh.

 CPL Clowe